Understanding Comics through a Comic Book

 Defining Comics

 For many, comics can be drawings with speech bubbles and leads to a story.
 It can be entertaining, informative, and satirical.
 People may have varied concepts about comics, but the material clarifies the concept of comics.
 It may simply be a compilation of drawings that intends to entertain or a comic strip in a daily magazine.
 However, there is more to comics than that.
-Comics can be identified as the word that pertains to a medium itself and not the object per se like comic book or comic strip since it is often perceived as the artwork wherein fact it is the vessel or the messenger (McCloud, 1993).
+Comics can be identified as the word that pertains to a medium itself and not the object per se like a comic book or comic strip since it is often perceived as the artwork wherein fact it is the vessel or the messenger (McCloud, 1993).
 The author even compared the concept with a jar of water.

 Received vs. Perceived

-In the chapter about icons, the author discussed about the difference between received and perceived.
+In the chapter about icons, the author discussed the difference between received and perceived.
 This may appear to be highly related and almost similar, but the book clarifies the shade of difference.
 It is stated that pictures can be considered as received information that formal teaching and legitimate education are required to grasp the message leading to the message’s instantaneous nature.
 The person must have the necessary knowledge to receive what the art has to say and how it can be interpreted through numerous ways and layers.
-On the other hand, writing is regarded to be perceived information as it leads to taking time and specific knowledge in to unlock the abstract symbols of language (McCloud, 1993).
-This then shows the difference how pictures and words work together and work differently in terms of understanding and reality.
+On the other hand, writing is regarded to be perceived as information as it leads to taking time and specific knowledge to unlock the abstract symbols of language (McCloud, 1993).
+This then shows the difference in how pictures and words work together and work differently in terms of understanding and reality.
 With that, if pictures are so far from the depiction of reality, people will need higher levels of understanding or perception just like how they do with words.
-On that level, when words are simpler and less complex, they get to the level of the pictures in terms of level of perception.
+On that level, when words are simpler and less complex, they get to the level of the pictures in terms of the level of perception.
 This makes it easier for people to comprehend the two on the same level.

 Comics through Time and Space

-Another interesting aspect with space is how the artist presents movement through the boxes.
+Another interesting aspect of space is how the artist presents movement through the boxes.
 Despite having plain paper with printed images in 2D, the drawings show motion and movement like how motion pictures do.
-This is just a proof of how actions can be presented through the power of panels.
+This is just proof of how actions can be presented through the power of panels.
 The swift movement, disappearance, change in time, and even the expressions of the characters can be captured through simple strokes and drawings.
 It is the impact of the simplicity of the strokes that makes the art of making comics more interesting compared to other art forms.
 However, it should be underscored that comics and other art forms cannot be totally compared due to the difference in genre.

 With comics, the possibilities appear to be limitless as this medium can work to send various messages transcending both time and space.
 To add to this, the method of presenting the transition is also entertaining enough that one may not even notice that the comic book is about to end already.
-The reception of the human brain on the drawing and the simplicity of the text aids in the maximum understanding and the ease in grasping the meaning without necessarily having to have the lag time in trying to understand the panels.
+The reception of the human brain on the drawing and the simplicity of the text aids in the maximum understanding and ease in grasping the meaning without necessarily having to lag time in trying to understand the panels.
 This can be considered as one of the magic of this medium as it can be used not only for entertainment purposes but also for educational means.

 Conclusion